Citric acid cycle: Steps

 Two carbon atoms are oxidized to CO_{2}, the energy from these reactions is transferred to other metabolic processes through GTP (or ATP), and as electrons in NADH and QH_{2}.
 The NADH generated in the citric acid cycle may later be oxidized (donate its electrons) to drive ATP synthesis in a type of process called oxidative phosphorylation.
 FADH_{2} is covalently attached to succinate dehydrogenase, an enzyme which functions both in the citric acid cycle and the mitochondrial electron transport chain in oxidative phosphorylation.
 FADH_{2}, therefore, facilitates transfer of electrons to coenzyme Q, which is the final electron acceptor of the reaction catalyzed by the succinate:ubiquinone oxidoreductase complex, also acting as an intermediate in the electron transport chain.

-Mitochondria in animals, including humans, possess two succinyl-CoA synthetases: one that produces GTP from GDP, and another that produces ATP from ADP.
-Plants have the type that produces ATP (ADP-forming succinyl-CoA synthetase).
+Mitochondria in animal cells, possess two succinyl-CoA synthetases: one that produces GTP from GDP, and another that produces ATP from ADP.
+Plant cells have the type that produces ATP (ADP-forming succinyl-CoA synthetase).
 Several of the enzymes in the cycle may be loosely associated in a multienzyme protein complex within the mitochondrial matrix.

 The GTP that is formed by GDP-forming succinyl-CoA synthetase may be utilized by nucleoside-diphosphate kinase to form ATP (the catalyzed reaction is GTP + ADP → GDP + ATP).